bertofurth/Seagate-Central-Tips/Disable_obsolete_services.md

 https://www.seagate.com/us/en/support/kb/seagate-central-tappin-update-007647en/

-Starting this obselete service can add up to 20 seconds to the bootup time of the unit so removing it is certainly to be encouraged.
+Starting this obsolete service can add up to 20 seconds to the bootup time of the unit so removing it is certainly to be encouraged.

-Run the following command to disable the Tappin service.
+Run the following command on the Seagate Central as root to disable the defunct Tappin service.

     update-rc.d -f tappinAgent remove